Updated: Feb 10

 having relationship difficulties because your spouse is picking up the slack with you working longer hours and you not being present even when you are home (relational impact)

-undecided if this job really aligns with your personal mission in life (existential impact)
+undecided if this job really aligns with your personal mission in life (existential/spiritual impact)

 grabbing take-out food on the way to your next meeting because you didn’t have time to pack a lunch (environmental impact).